 A US jury in San Francisco has found BlackBerry maker Research in Motion liable for US$147.2m in damages for impinging on patents held by Mformation Technologies.

-This company has corporate responsibility claims on its website, including sustainability and ethics in the supply chain.
+This company has corporate responsibility claims on its website, covering environment, social responsibility, and codes of conduct.

 This company is a member of the Responsible Minerals Initiative (formerly the Conflict-Free Sourcing Initiative), which helps companies address conflict minerals issues in their supply chains.
 The RMI provides information on conflict-free smelters and refiners, common tools to gather sourcing information, and forums for exchanging best practices on addressing conflict minerals.
 Membership is open to companies that use or transact in tantalum, tin, tungsten or gold (3TG).
 Founded in 2008 by members of the Electronic Industry Citizenship Coalition and the Global e-Sustainability Initiative.